statespace-ai/toolfront/README.md

 ## Features

-- **⚡ One-step setup**: Connect coding agents like Cursor, GitHub Copilot, and Claude to all your databases with a single command.
+- **⚡ One-step setup**: Connect coding agents like Cursor, GitHub Copilot, and Claude to all your databases with a single command or config.
-- **🔒 Privacy-first**: Your data never leaves your machine, and is only shared between agents and databases through a secure MCP server.
+- **🔒 Privacy-first**: Your data never leaves your premises, and is only shared between agents and databases through a secure MCP server.
 - **🧠 Collaborative learning**: The more your team uses ToolFront, the better your AI agents understand your databases and query patterns.

 <br>